Burn (2012 film): Development

 Putnam and Sanchez began work on the film after learning about the November 2008 death of Walter Harris, a Detroit firefighter who was killed while fighting a blaze in a vacated home.
 Wondering why firefighters would risk their lives to save an abandoned building in a city that has 80,000 abandoned structures, Putnam and Sanchez began investigating the state of the Detroit Fire Department.
 They began shooting with Engine 50 in August 2009.

 Putnam and Sanchez started asking for corporate donors and taking tax-deductible online donations.
 General Motors made a donation in December 2010 to start filming while fundraising continued.
 Over the next 13 months, until January 2012, the film crew was embedded with the firefighters.
 With the exception of two of its Directors of Photography, BURN employed exclusively local crew.

 Denis Leary and Jim Serpico (Rescue Me) joined as BURNs executive producers in 2011.

 Release

 The film premiered at the 2012 Tribeca Film Festival where it won the Audience Award.

 Distribution

 Despite an overwhelmingly positive response at the 2012 Tribeca Film Festival, the film was unable to secure a buyer for distribution.
 Putnam and Sanchez decided to self-distribute and release BURN by renting out movie theaters in 35 cities across the United States and embarking on a multi-city tour.
 These screenings were promoted as industry screenings, targeted at local firefighting companies.

 Distributor Area 23a began booking the film into AMC Theatres, though Putnam and Sanchez decided to continue self-distribution after seeing a large difference in profits between the AMC screenings and their own screenings.

 In Spring 2013, BURN played in 170 cities across the United States in four-walled screenings.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on four critics, indicating "universal acclaim".

 The Washington Post called it "An emotional character study of a group of heroic, yet very human, individuals."